 Carbon Fiber was invented in the mid 20th century near Cleveland, Ohio.
-It has since become a widely used material for many different types of applications.
-With everything from cars and boats to bicycles and various military applications, it is a highly valuable and extremely strong substance with potential we are still discovering as the technology behind it advances.
+It has since become a widely used for everything from cars and boats to bicycles and various military applications.
+It is a highly valuable and extremely strong substance, but is it the best material for a wallet?
+Find out here.

 Carbon fiber is made by treating strands of a substance known as polyacrylonitrile, or less commonly either a specific type of plastic or even a wood byproduct precursor fiber, through processes of oxidation and heating into super-strong, lightweight, and durable carbon fibers.
 These fibers can be blown into sheets or woven into a fabric that is then treated with resin to harden it into a permanent shape.